VECKP/CEP146-Presentation-1/Topics.md

-# Impact of AI in game devlopment
+# Impact of AI in game devlopment Ideas

 ## Job Displacement
 - Automation of roles like QA testers, environment artists (via procedural generation), and even writers (through AI-driven dialogue) may lead to fewer jobs for humans.